In tension-filled Tulsa, Trump tempting fate in more ways than one

 Not far away, Donald Trump will be heralding his return to the presidential campaign trail with his first “Keep America Great” rally in nearly four months — an indoor affair at a 20,000-seat downtown arena, despite the ever-present threat of the novel coronavirus.

-The twin perils of COVID-19 indoors and race-fuelled violence outside will make it hard to know where to stand.
+The twin perils of COVID-19 indoors and the possibility of race-fuelled violence outside will make it hard to know where to stand.

 “I would not do an indoor rally, but the president thinks that he’s above all of that,” Rev. Al Sharpton said Friday as he arrived at a Juneteenth rally in the city’s historic Greenwood district, the site of the violent clash 99 years ago that’s also known as the Tulsa race massacre.

-Note: Note to readers: This is a corrected story.
-An earlier version said Tulsa was in northwest Oklahoma.